kuetemeier/neovim-x/README.md

-# NeovimX - Extended, Batteries included!
+# Neovim NixVim eXtended - Batteries Included with Profiles and Suites